 However, the prospect of the radical socialist Corbyn as a prime minister probably saved May’s behind in this vote.
 Former Labour MP John Woodcock, who is now an independent, captured this sentiment best when he reported that his friends and former colleagues “are wrestling with their consciences, wanting desperately a Labour government, knowing that the leader of their party is as unfit to lead the country as he was when they voted against him in the no-confidence motion of the party those years ago.”

 Corbyn is a far-left populist who, with the support of communists, was able to oust the weak and incompetent centrist leadership.
 He has openly advocated to reverse the New Labour reforms spearheaded by the former Clintonesque Prime Minister Tony Blair.
 He wants to return to the ways of the 1960s and 1970s: A union stranglehold on the general public and socialist policy that led to a stagnant economy riddled by inflation, high taxes, and social decay.

 Some of those who supported May saw an improved negotiation position, pointing out that President of the European Commission Jean-Claude Juncker expressed a more open attitude after the embarrassingly crushing defeat of the proposed Brexit agreement.
 They think that this means that the E.U. is scared, and that May should take advantage of that in the re-negotiations.

 However, French President Emmanuel Macron said in a public speech that “the first losers of [no deal] are the British people” and that there was no chance of renegotiating a better agreement.
 He only left Brits with one option: Come crawling back to Brussels and accept what’s offered.

 Who is right?
-Time will tell, but so far May does not show the signs of a skillful negotiator.We value your comments!
-Please weigh in on our comment section below.
+Time will tell, but so far May does not show the signs of a skillful negotiator.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com